What type of medtech are you seeking?

 What’s the profile of a startup that has been accepted?

-A: Strong candidates will have successfully validated product market-fit, tested initial business model hypotheses, and have made a full-time commitment to their startup.
+Strong candidates will have successfully validated product-market fit, tested initial business model hypotheses, and have made a full-time commitment to their startup.

 I haven’t participated in past VentureWell E-Team programs / I am new to VentureWell.
 Can I still participate?

-A: Yes!
-While many VentureWell E-Teams do advance through our suite of programs to take part in ASPIRE, the program is open to startups that haven’t yet taken part in VentureWell programming.
+Yes!
+While many VentureWell E-Teams do advance through our suite of programs to take part in Aspire, the program is open to startups that haven’t yet taken part in VentureWell programming.

 What are the outcomes of the program for the startups?

-A: About half of startups raise a round of equity financing within a year, while another 35% or so secure significant non-dilutive funding.
+About half of startups raise a round of equity financing within a year, while another 35% or so secure significant non-dilutive funding.
 The remainder don’t work out.
-Of the nearly 139 startups that have taken part in ASPIRE, 130 businesses have been catalyzed.
-These startups have raised close to $220M in follow-on funding since participating in the program.
+Roughly 172 startups have taken part in Aspire since 2015, and they have raised close to $398M in follow-on funding since participating in the program.

 I have questions about the program and our eligibility.
 Who should I contact?